MegaYEye/Nonmyopic-GKVM-planner/Readme.md

 [May 26, 2022] Special thanks to Glebys Gonzales for presenting the work!

-If the work is useful please cite the following paper
+If the code is useful to your work please cite the following paper
 ```
 @article{xiao2022nonmyopic,
   title={Nonmyopic Informative Path Planning Based on Global Kriging Variance Minimization},